 As we learn and grow into adults, the more we know.
 This makes for more to dismantle if and when that knowing comes into question.
 And, the more our very identity and worth depend upon present knowing, the more threatening can be any such dismantling.
 Under threat, we will have developed favoured strategies, as justifications for, and defences against not-knowing.
 We can keep potential incoherences at bay by bracketing some parts of our knowing from other, potentially conflicting, parts.

 This idea of bracketing some parts of our knowledge from other parts shows up in such peculiarities and common occurrences as, for example, a student (mis)applying a math rule and not noticing the strangeness of concluding that 3000 kilometres = 3 metres (bracketing school work from practical life).
 More broadly, we tend to privilege and bracket our immediate world against distant realities.
 For instance, we may, on the one hand, know ourselves as both a fortunate and caring person and, on the other hand, turn a blind eye to those far less fortunate souls upon whom whom our good fortune depends.
 To hold both a self-identity as good and actions seemingly less good, we may bracket these two forms of knowledge or fathom some justification for such differences as somehow deserving.
+This phenomenon has made its way into common parlance in the notion of cognitive dissonance.

 The most profound lessons on what to do begin in the first years of life.
 Studies in attachment show how, in our interactions with caregivers, we develop ways of coping when things are puzzling.
 The strategies that we, teachers and students alike, learned and perfected in early life will be the most robust.
 They may or may not work so well for us later in life.